-NOTE: When creating Raid 30/50/60 Volume set, you need to create first the Raid Sets.
-Up to 8 Raid Sets maximum is supported in Raid 30/50/60.
+NOTE: Maximum of 8 Raid Sets is supported.
 All Raid Sets must contain the same number of disk drives.

 Configure the Volume Set attributes (refer to previous section for the Volume Set attributes).
 When done, tick Confirm The Operation and click on Submit button.